AmethystDev2713/Lets-Make-A-CPU/README.md

 ![Simple Input Bus](Images/Simple%20Input%20Bus.png "Simple Input Bus")

 To start, we need a way to simulate the instruction processor, and more that we add on, receiving input.
 We can do this using 4 input bit switches (this will result in a 4-Bit instruction processor.
-You can make it 8-Bit or more, but for simplicity's sake, we'll stick to 4 bits), AND gates + a button (or switch) to send the bits into the instruction processor, and long wires going down for instruction processors to branch off of.
+You can make it 8-Bit or more, but for simplicity's sake, we'll stick to 4 bits), AND gates + a button (or switch) to send the bits into the instruction processor.
+That part is the Input Stage.
+From it, we'll add long wires going down for instruction processors to branch off of.
 This is called a bus.
 What kind of bus?
 That depends on what will be transmitted on it.
 The most common types of busses are address and data busses.
-The one we are making right now is a data bus
+The one we are making right now is the (main) Data Bus.

 ![Instruction Checker](Images/Instruction%20Checker.png "Instruction Checker")